xingzhou/containercafe/examples/tiny-example.md

 VM we have defined to serve this purpose for you or (2) follow instructions to make your laptop or machine of choice into an installer machine.
-The installer machine has to be able to run Ansible, which runs only on Linux.
+The installer machine has to be able to run Ansible, which runs only on Linux and MacOS.

 ### Create installer VM